 The Departments of Anesthesiology offer a number of services throughout their respective hospitals.
 The Anesthesiologists are constantly challenged to update their practices and offer different services which align with the changes in the nature of medicine and overall healthcare.

-Health Sciences North (HSN) site has provided Royal College training in anesthesia for approximately 10 years.
+Health Sciences North (HSN) site has provided Royal College training in anesthesia for over 10 years.
 It is well known to be an outstanding clinical rotation.
 The service to education ratio is strongly in favour of education and the clinical faculty members routinely receive outstanding evaluations.

 We offer a balance of Royal College trained anesthesiologists and Family Practice Anesthesiologist with a low learner to staff ratio.
-This affords learners with a tremendous opportunity to enhance their education.
+This affords learners a tremendous opportunity to enhance their education.

 Preoperative Assessment Clinics

 Residents will be regularly scheduled in the pre-anesthetic clinic as they progress through the residency.
-There are a number of urgent inpatient consults which are handled on call and the residents will be the first to assess these patients.
+There are a number of urgent inpatient consults that are handled on call and the residents will be the first to assess these patients.

 Acute Pain Service (APS)